 The acquisition and sale of a note may be affected by the provisions of the Code relating to amortizable premium.
 If a U.S. Holder purchases a note at a premium, which is the excess of the tax basis in the note immediately after the purchase of such note over the sum of all amounts payable on the note after the purchase date (other than payments of "qualified stated interest"), the U.S. Holder may elect to amortize that premium with a corresponding decrease in the adjusted tax basis from the purchase date to the note's maturity date under a constant yield method that reflects semiannual compounding based on the note's payment period.
 Amortizable premium will not include any premium attributable to a note's conversion feature (determined under any reasonable method).
 Amortized premium is treated as an offset to interest income on a note and not as a separate deduction.
-Under Treasury Regulations, the amount of amortizable bond premium that a U.S. Holder may deduct in any accrual period is limited to the amount by which the total interest inclusions on the note in prior accrual periods exceed the total amount that the U.S. Holder treats as a bond premium deduction in prior accrual periods.
-If any of the excess bond premium is not deductible, that amount is carried forward to the next accrual period.
-If a U.S. Holder makes an election to amortize premium on a constant yield method, such election, once made, applies to all debt obligations that such U.S. Holder holds or subsequently acquires on or after the first day of the first taxable year to which the election applies and may not be revoked without the consent of the IRS.
-If the U.S. Holder does not make an election to amortize premium, the U.S. Holder must include all amounts of interest without reduction for such premium, will (because it is reflected in adjusted tax basis) reduce the gain or increase the loss on the disposition of the note.
+Under Treasury Regulations, the amount of amortizable bond premium that a U.S. Holder may deduct in any accrual period is limited to the amount by which the total interest inclusions on the note in prior accrual periods exceed the total amount is carried forward to the next accrual period.
+If a U.S. Holder makes an election to amortize premium on a constant yield method, such election applies to all debt obligations that such U.S. Holder holds or subsequently acquires on or after the first day of the first taxable year to which the election applies and may not be revoked without the consent of the IRS.
+If the U.S. Holder does not make an election to amortize premium, the U.S. Holder must include all amounts of interest without reduction for such premium, and such premium, will (because it is reflected in adjusted tax basis) reduce the gain or increase the loss on the disposition of the note.
 U.S. Holders should consult their own advisors concerning the advisability of electing to amortize premium.